 The quantity depends on the size of the molds used and how much you fill them.
 I use small molds because I have a 12 lb. dachshund.
 I'm able to make about 30 treats.
 You can find the star silicone molds by clicking the link HERE.

-I find that placing the silicone molds on a plate or tray before filling makes it easier to transport to the fridge without spills.
+I find that placing the silicone molds on a plate or tray BEFORE filling makes it easier to transport to the fridge without spills.
 I learned the hard way!

 Sometimes, the coconut oil will separate from the gelatin when removing from the silicone.
 I think this happens if you let the gelatin set for too long in the fridge before adding the coconut oil.